apollographql/apollo-client/docs/source/caching/cache-configuration.md

   typePolicies: {
     AllProducts: {
       // Singleton types that have no identifying field can use an empty
-      // array for their keyFields
+      // array for their keyFields.
       keyFields: [],
     },
     Product: {